Tenant advocate

 A retail and commercial tenant advocate simply put is someone who gives advice to commercial tenants.

-They are specialised providers that act specifically in the interests of tenants including small business tenants, and for a fee may provide professional guidance and advocacy to establish a positive relationship with your commercial landlord, among other things.
+They are specialised providers with knowledge on current market conditions and common pitfalls in leasing matters.
+They act (for a fee) specifically in the interests of tenants including small business tenants, and may provide professional guidance and advocacy to establish a positive relationship with your commercial landlord, among other things.

 A tenant’s advocate may help you: